Updated 2026

 Budget tablet scoring weighs screen brightness for outdoor use, software update commitment (years), RAM headroom for multi-app workflows, accessory ecosystem (keyboard, stylus support), and total cost of ownership including replacement screens and batteries.

 Our top pick with a score of 59/100.
-The Blackview Tab leads the pack with well-rounded performance at $259.
+The Blackview Tab leads this list with its 16MP camera at $259 — the strongest all-around choice in this category.

-Best value on this list.
-The Apple iPad delivers 55/100 at $284.99 — solid performance without the premium price tag.
+Best value pick on this list at $284.99.
+The Apple iPad scores 80/100 — compelling value and delivers strong performance without the premium price of higher-ranked models.

 Apple iPad 10th gen ($329 retail, often $279 on sale) is the safe pick for buyers in the Apple ecosystem.
 Samsung Galaxy Tab A9+ ($219) is the best Android option with 11-inch 90Hz display.